johndwells/Minimee/README.md

 The 'debug' setting has been removed.
 Now, simply turn on EE's "Template Debugging", visit your front end and search the page for "Minimee [" - all Notice, Warning and Error messages will be reported.

-With Minimee 1.x if you were to set both combine="no" and minify="no", Minimee would disable itself and not run at all.
+With Minimee 1.x if you were to set both `combine="no"` and `minify="no"`, Minimee would disable itself and not run at all.
 Now, Minimee will still create cached files of what assets it parses, yet they will simply not be combined into a single file, and not be minified.

 A new "Cachebust" setting allows you to manually trigger Minimee to create new cache files.
-For most setups this is unneccessary, however edge cases (such as when Minimee+LESS needs to be re-run due to a modified `@import`'ed file that Minimee can't detect) will find this setting useful.
+For most setups this is unneccessary, however edge cases will find this useful - such as when [Minimee+LESS](https://github.com/johndwells/Minimee-LESS) needs to be re-run due to a modified `@import` file which Minimee is unable to detect.

 # Upgrading from 1.x

 ## Filename Case Sensitivity

-There is a file who's name has changed case, which may go unrecognised with versioning systems such as SVN/Git; this will cause EE to throw big nasty errors if 1.x is overwritten with 2.x and this case change is not maintained.
+There is a file who's name has **_changed case_**, which may go unrecognised with versioning systems such as SVN/Git; this will cause EE to throw big nasty errors if 1.x is overwritten with 2.x and this case change is not maintained.
 The file is:

-/system/expressionengine/third_party/minimee/libraries/JSMin.php
+/system/expressionengine/third_party/minimee/libraries/**JSM**in.php

 Once you have upgraded Minimee on your server, either through deployment or FTP, you should make sure that this file has its proper case as above.